Prime Minister in the Indian Constitution

 He may bifurcate or trifurcate a department or have different departments amalgamated into one department.
 The Prime Minister’s re Eminent Positions due to these points:

-- He/She is the leader of the party that enjoys a majority in the popular House of the Parliament (Lok Sabha).
+- He/She is the leader of the party that enjoys a majority in the popular House of Parliament (Lok Sabha).

 - The allocation of business amongst the Ministers is a function of the Prime Minister.